Liquid chalk: Other sports

 In other sports, liquid chalk is less beneficial to the athlete, because re-chalking can be done more easily between sets or rounds.
 However, some gyms require liquid chalk because it leaves less residue on gym equipment.
 Liquid chalk adheres to the hand better, reducing the need to re-chalk.

 Ingredients

 Some liquid-chalk mixtures for climbing are made with magnesium carbonate, colophony, and ethanol or an alcohol that dissolves the colophony and quickly evaporates from the solution (as isopropyl alcohol or ethanol).
 Sometimes, an additive for aroma is included because of the bad smell of spirit.

-Usage

-Sports liquid chalk is sold in bottles.
-The user takes a small amount into their palms, spreading the chalk onto areas that require grip.
-The liquid evaporates when it comes into contact with the warmth of a user's hand, leaving behind chalk.
-Alcohol disrupts the bonds between water molecules, reducing the energy needed to cause evaporation.